Notable Moments in St. Louis Soccer History

 2023

-MLS History
+MLS HIstory

 CITY finishes their inaugural season on October 21st with a 17-5-12 record, good for 56 points, becoming the first expansion franchise to win a regular season conference title.